A knowledge validation engine combining blockchain and AI technology

 Our research assistance premium software products currently cater for university library and research institute use cases.
 From that toe in the water, our commercial efforts are expanding into corporate R&D, with chemistry as the initial (highly attractive but currently underserved) beachhead market.
 We believe the proposed Knowledge Validation engine presents an opportunity around R&D automation, a $14bn yearly revenue opportunity (11m R&D researchers and $138bn spent yearly on digital enablers).

 Post successful pilots with existing chemistry R&D players, we will deepen the commercial collaboration to evolve our solution into an enterprise ready system, sold via price-per-seat or price-per-project SaaS business models.
 We will also analyse and evaluate strategic collaboration opportunities with other players with already established sales channels into our target customer base, including digital notebook providers currently selling into corporate research labs.

 Iris.ai is a seed funded, Singularity University, 500 Startups, Founders Factory, German Technology Entrepreneurship Centre and Creative Destruction Lab backed, three year old international startup developing an AI to democratize access to scientific knowledge.
 Since founding Iris.ai in 2015 we have focused our efforts on developing a machine that can read and understand scientific text.
 Our initial trajectory has been covered by Fast Company, TechCrunch, Wired, Science Magazine or the World Economic Forum, among others.

-Used as a lever, pooled with other investor money to make the project a reality.
+The project uses LEDGER as a lever, pooling it with other Iris.ai investor and client money to make Project Aiur a gradual reality over time.